 As this child's grandmother, you can play a very important role in being there for her, in helping her to share her thoughts and talk about her feelings.
 You can also model reminiscing and talking openly about how much you miss her mother.
 Feeling, showing and verbalizing your own pain gives your granddaughter an example to follow, while holding back implies that feelings are to be suppressed.

 Reading together some of the wonderful books written just for children can be an especially effective way to encourage your granddaughter to open up and talk about her grief.
 See, for example, Using Children’s Books to Help with Grief.
-Other books are aimed specifically at adults, many of which you'll find listed here, along with several wonderful sites devoted especially to the needs of grieving children: Helping Grieving Children: A List of Suggested Resources.
+Other books are aimed specifically at adults, many of which you'll find listed here, along with several wonderful sites devoted especially to the needs of grieving children: Children and Teens in Grief: Suggested Resources.
 I encourage you to visit some of them, and I wish peace and healing for you, your granddaughter and your entire family. ♥

 - Explaining Death to Children

 - Grief and Regrief (aka growing up with a grief monster)

 - How Do I Help A Grieving Child In My Classroom?

 - Including Children in Rituals of Grief and Mourning

 - Six Reasons Why You Should Focus On A Grieving Child